JonathanWilbur/asn1-d/documentation/library.md

-The codecs rely upon a few ASN.1-specific data types, such as `EmbeddedPDV`, and these data types have their own classes or structs somewhere in the `source/types` directory.
-In `source/types`, you will find `alltypes.d`, which just provides a convenient way to import all data types instead of having multiple import statements for each.
+The codecs rely upon a few ASN.1-specific data types, such as `EmbeddedPDV`, and these data types have their own classes or structs somewhere in the `source/asn1/types` directory.
+In `source/asn1/types`, you will find `alltypes.d`, which just provides a convenient way to import all data types instead of having multiple import statements for each.
 There, you will also find data types that are used by other data types.
-In `source/types/universal`, you will find D data types for some of ASN.1's universal data types.
+In `source/asn1/types/universal`, you will find D data types for some of ASN.1's universal data types.
+You will also notice the directory `source/asn1/tools`.
+This directory is for the command-line tools.

 ## Usage